 Incidents of apparent hate crimes and hate group activities listed here are drawn primarily from media sources.
 These incidents include only a fraction of the approximately 191,000 reported and unreported hate crimes that a 2005 government report estimated occur annually.

-Ku Klux Klan recruiting fliers were left in driveways.
+Fliers from the Traditionalist American Knights of the Ku Klux Klan were left in driveways.

 Pamela Morris, 47, former secretary of the Ozark chapter of the International Keystone Knights of the Ku Klux Klan, was sentenced to 10 months in prison and three years of supervised release for committing perjury during a federal grand jury’s investigation into a racially motivated cross-burning committed by her son in 2009, Steven Joshua Dinkle, local leader of the same KKK chapter.